Jason is a globally recognized leader in the field of Chinese medicine and has practiced for over 15 years in Boulder, Colorado.

 I have suffered from vascular headaches (migraines) for over 40 years.
 Over that time I have had one to two headaches a week.
 I started acupuncture treatment in April and now I have been headache-free for about a month.
 I chose Jason because he was successful with another migraine patient.
 I can confirm that acupuncture can work for migraines!- Customer since March 2014

-- Moderator and owner of one of the most active functional medicine discussion groups and Chinese Herbal forums on the internet.
+- Moderator and owner of two of the most active online functional medicine discussion groups and Chinese Herbal forums.

 When a physician devotes all his abilities to treatment, there is no disease under the sun he could not cure.
 If the disease is not cured, in my opinion this is due to the physician not having devoted all his abilities to the treatment (Cao Renbai – Famous Pre-modern Physician).”